Icinga/icinga2/doc/03-monitoring-basics.md

 ### Multiple Templates <a id="object-inheritance-using-multiple-templates"></a>

-The following example uses [custom attributes](03-monitoring-basics.md#custom-attributes) which are provided in each template.
+The following example uses [custom variables](03-monitoring-basics.md#custom-variables) which are provided in each template.
 The `web-server` template is used as the base template for any host providing web services.
-In addition to that it specifies the custom attribute `webserver_type`, e.g. `apache`.
+In addition to that it specifies the custom variable `webserver_type`, e.g. `apache`.
 Since this template is also the base template, we import the `generic-host` template here.
 This provides the `check_command` attribute by default and we don't need to set it anywhere later on.